cmu-delphi/delphi-epidata/docs/api/flusurv.md

 # Code Samples

 Libraries are available for [R](https://cmu-delphi.github.io/epidatr/) and [Python](https://cmu-delphi.github.io/epidatpy/).
-The following samples show how to import the library and fetch CA FluView Clinical data for epiweeks `201940` and `202001-202010` (11 weeks total).
+The following samples show how to import the library and fetch CA FluView Clinical data for epiweeks `201701-201801`.

 ### R